In this post, we tackle how to Plan, Build, your survey Analyse. Read on for How to run an Engagement Survey using Google Forms.

 Simply asking questions and the way you introduce your survey will also start forming an expectation.
 This should not give you pause, it just needs to be considered before you proceed because the gains massively outweigh the risks.

-Once you've signed up, start a new form.
+Once you've signed up here, start a new form.
 Name it and write a description of it.
 Both will be seen by respondents.
-Now you can actually start with the questions which you can copy paste from your earlier work in the planning phase.
+Now you can actually start with the questions which you can copy paste from the previous step.

 Google lets you add sections which will split your survey into several pages that the respondents will click through.
 This will make longer services less overwhelming and improve completion rates.
-Aim for 2-4 questions for a section or split them up per metric.
+Aim for 2-4 questions for a section or split them up per Engagement Driver.

 Some other settings to consider for your survey are below.
 You can edit them by selecting the gear icon on the top right of your screen.